Nutribun: Revival

 In 2014, the rising cost of food and increase in malnutrition cases in Manila led to the Nutribun program being reinstated, with the buns going back into limited production.

 In August 2019, Marikina Mayor Marcelino Teodoro reinstated Nutribun when city officials noticed that some public school students were undernourished, and "offering them Nutribun could provide them with proper nutrition".

 The COVID-19 pandemic also spurred some Filipino communities to put Nutribun back into production.
 During the pandemic, one Philippine company began by producing 10,000 buns per day, and later increased production to 24,000 buns per day.
 In July 2020, the Philippines government announced enhancements to Nutribun quality and nutritional value, including better texture and taste by using squash as a primary ingredient and the addition of iron and vitamin A.

-Nutribun programs in other countries

-Jamaica
+Program in Jamaica

 As of 2012, the government of Jamaica maintained a Nutribun program in which the buns were distributed to schoolchildren.